Laser Scanning in Construction: Everything You Need to Know

 4. Virtual Design and Construction (VDC)

 3D laser scanning integrates seamlessly with Virtual Design and Construction (VDC) workflows.
-By combining point cloud data with BIM models, professionals can create immersive virtual environments for design visualization, stakeholder engagement, and project coordination.
+By combining point cloud data with BIM models, VDC professionals can create immersive virtual environments for design visualization, stakeholder engagement, and project coordination.
 This technology enhances communication and collaboration among project teams, resulting in improved project outcomes.

 5. Facility Coordination